iamieht/ls-ruby/ls-ruby/RB109/Other_Stuff/questions.md

 ## Open-ended questions

-1. Explain the concept of variable scope in Ruby.
-How does it differ between methods and blocks?
 2. What is the difference between puts and return in Ruby?
 Provide an example.
 3. Describe the concept of pass-by-reference vs. pass-by-value in Ruby.
 How does it apply to different data types?
 4. What is variable shadowing in Ruby?
 When might it occur, and how can it be avoided?
-5. Explain the concept of truthiness in Ruby.
-What values are considered falsy?
 6. How do Ruby's `Array#map` and `Array#select` methods differ?
 Provide examples of when you might use each.
 7. What is the difference between `==` and `===` in Ruby?
 When would you use each?
 8. Describe the concept of mutating vs. non-mutating methods in Ruby.
 Provide examples of each.